 Archief en Museum voor het Vlaams leven te Brussel

-- Archive and Museum of Flemish life in Brussels
+- Archive and Museum for the Flemish living in Brussels

-On September 20th, 1977, the Archive and Museum of Flemish life in Brussels vzw was founded.
-Chairman of the AMVB was Walther Joye and Dis Verstraete was managing director.
-The AMVB was founded as a community archive with the goal to support the Dutch speaking heritage communities and to raise awareness to its social relevance.
-The AMVB ensures the acquisition, management, research and development of 19th, 20th and 21st century archives and collections grafted on the Brussels Capital Region.
+On 20 September 1977, the Archive and Museum of Flemish life in Brussels vzw (AMVB) was founded.
+The chairman of the AMVB was Walther Joye and Dis Verstraete was managing director.
+The AMVB was founded as a community archive with the goal to support the Dutch-speaking heritage community and to raise awareness of this community's social relevance.
+From the outset, the AMVB set itself the goal of acquiring, studying and exhibiting all expressions of and witnesses to the Dutch-speaking character of Brussels throughout the 19th, 20th and 21st centuries.

 Access to the reading room is free for individual visitors, but registration is required.

 The AMVB offers a document scanning service.
 In order to request a scan, researchers should contact the AMVB at email@example.com and clearly state which document they wish to have scanned.
 After approval of the application, a debit note will be sent.
 After payment, the scans are delivered via e-mail or by post.

 Each scan job costs € 5.00 plus € 0.40 per scanned page.
 Printed paper copies cost an additional € 0.20 per page.

 Please note that these copies can only be obtained for personal use, scientific purposes or use in an educational context.
 Copyright conditions may apply to digitised documents that are used for public purposes (publication, exhibition etc.).
 In this case, the AMVB can assist in finding the rightful claimants.